isilher/flatspacing/README.md

 > We still have a lot of work to do, but we’re closing the gap and getting more stable with each release.
 Keep reading for the highlights and plans for Alpha 6.

 I’m no fan of using alpha versions in production, so my quest for today is this: Find a way to add these (or similar) utility classes to Bootstrap 3 projects.
-I’m going to bring this to practice by attempting our front-end assignment for new candidates.
+I’m going to bring this to practice by attempting a simple front-end assignment.